Ssimoes48/VBA-Challenge/README.md

 # VBA-Challenge
-Homework #2- VBA Challenge: The VBA of Wall Street
+VBA Challenge: The VBA of Wall Street

 In this assignment, I created a mutli \-sheet code in an excel workbook.
 The code pulled data to show the yearly change in stock price, the percent of change from opening price to closing price within a year and the total stock volume.
 I also added code to highlight the positive yearly change in green and the negative yearly change in red.